Learning Recommendations: Prior enrollment in a psychology or child development elective course recommended.

 Homework: Students can expect to have 2-3 hours of homework a week.
 That time includes outside reading, learning vocabulary, reviewing concepts and reflective writing, plus any other assignments not finished during the allotted class time.

-Course Fee / Materials: $15 fee, membership in FCCLA.
+Course Fee / Materials: Optional membership in FCCLA has a $20 fee

 AP courses at IHS challenge students with rigorous college-level work.
 By succeeding in college-level work while still in high school, students in AP courses develop confidence in their own abilities and learn essential time management and study skills needed for college and career success.